jwolz/yajhfc/README.txt

 CHANGES
 -------

+0.5.7:
+- Bug fixes for phone book: Can now handle identical items, multi-select no longer "kills" entries
+- Changed behaviour of "Filter from fax number": Characters are now removed completely instead of being replaced by spaces

 0.5.6:
 - Added @@subject@@-Tag for text extraction (i.e. you can now also set the fax's subject by using a tag)
 - Several small bug fixes and enhancements